rahulchanglani/JS-Fatigue/newOperator.md

 ### The Four Rules.

 The simplest way to understand the new operator is to understand what it does.
 When you use new, four things happen:
->1.It creates a new, empty object.
+>1.
+It creates a new, empty object.
->2.It binds this to our newly created object.
+>2.
+It binds this to our newly created object.
->3.It adds a property onto our newly created object called “__proto__” which points to the constructor function’s prototype object.
+>3.
+It adds a property onto our newly created object called “__proto__” which points to the constructor function’s prototype object.
->4.It adds a return this to the end of the function, so that the object that is created is returned from the function.
+>4.
+It adds a return this to the end of the function, so that the object that is created is returned from the function.

 ### Wait, What?